martaarozarena/KSchool-Master-Final-Project/Project_memory.md

 ## Conclusions

 As a conclusion we could say the models work well but most of them have a high error which means there is still room for improvement.
 There are several thing that could be analized:
-1.the interpolation of the variables to make it more accurate 2.the order of the models.
-Could happen that other q,p,d values tend to better results 3.and finally revising the exogenous variables.
+  1. the interpolation of the variables to make it more accurate
+  2. the order of the models.
+Could happen that other q,p,d values tend to better results
+  3. and finally revising the exogenous variables.
 Could be that adding new variables and changing some of the ones we have help in the final result.

 ## User manual front end